Truck Accident FAQ

 What are common causes of truck wrecks?

 Truck wrecks can have many different causes, which is why thorough investigations are critical when victims choose to exercise their legal rights and bring civil action for damages.
 Our attorneys explore all potential causes to determine whether the wreck could and should have been prevented if not for negligence.
-Some of the most common causes of wrecks we have handled include trucking regulation violations, unsecure cargo, poorly maintained vehicles, negligent hiring or retention of unsafe drivers, truck driver fatigue or impairment, and more.
+Some of the most common causes of wrecks we have handled for crashes along the I-75 or elsewhere in Kentucky include trucking regulation violations, unsecure cargo, poorly maintained vehicles, negligent hiring or retention of unsafe drivers, truck driver fatigue or impairment, and more.

 Are truckers or trucking companies liable?